Kambojas: History

 Following the death of Ashoka, the Maurya Empire fell into decline.
 During the start of the 2nd-century BCE, they lost their Indian-Iranian frontier lands (including Gandhara and Arachosia) to the forces of Demetrius I, the king of the Greco-Bactrian Kingdom.
 As a result, the Greek population of those areas were once again under the dominion of their Greek countrymen, while the Kambojas met other Iranians, as the Bactrians were likely a major component of the conquering army along with the Greeks.

 Some historians consider the Kambojas to have established the Kamboja Pala dynasty in Bengal, but this remains uncertain.
 Some historians consider it to have founded by Kambojas who had settled in Bengal, a theory which may be supported by the attestation of a Kambojadeśa in the Lushai Hills by the Tibetan book Pag Sam Jon Zang.
 Hem Chandra Raychaudhuri proposed that the Kambojas may have travelled to Bengal from the northwestern frontier in the wake of Gurjara-Pratihara conquests during the lifetime of Narayanapala.
 He adds that those Kambojas perhaps acquired positions and, at a suitable time, seized power.

+At Sithulpawwa Rajamaha Viharaya in the southern part of present-day Sri Lanka, three inscriptions mention the name "Kaboja", which Sri Lankan archaeologist and epigraphist Senarath Paranavithana suggested is related to the name "Kamboja".
+Similar variants of the name appears in other inscriptions in Sri Lanka, which has led to the suggestion that a group of Kambojan traders were active in Sri Lanka.

 Richard Strand considers the Nuristani Kom people (aka Kamôzî or Kamôǰî) to be the descendants of the Kamboja people.